-Test of details: We have evaluated the recoverability of the carrying amount of the Company's receivables from Compass Group PLC based on the audited Annual Report 2022 of Compass Group PLC.
-We have also evaluated the expected credit losses determined by management, in particular the likely risk of default with reference to the long-term credit ratings and outlook of Compass Group PLC and any recent evidence of incurred credit losses.
-We assessed the disclosures of Compass Group PLC in the Annual Report 2022, specifically in relation to the evaluation of going concern assumption.
-As part of our procedures, we also evaluated the appropriateness of the accounting principles applied based on IFRS 9's requirements and the adequacy of the Company's related disclosures as presented in the notes to the financial statements, including the fair value disclosure and compared the fair value with the carrying values of the receivables.
+Test of details:

+• We have evaluated the recoverability of the carrying amount of the Company's receivables from Compass Group PLC based on the audited Annual Report 2023 of Compass Group PLC.

+- We assessed the disclosures of Compass Group PLC in the Annual Report 2023, specifically in relation to the evaluation of going concern assumption. - We have also evaluated the expected credit losses determined by management, in particular the likely risk of default with reference to the long-term credit ratings and outlook of Compass Group PLC and any recent evidence of incurred credit losses. - As part of our procedures, we also evaluated the appropriateness of the accounting principles applied based on IFRS 9's requirements and the adequacy of the Company's related disclosures as presented in the notes to the financial statements.